Film and TV

 A mammoth task ahead

-Despite being on a not-unusual production time frame of nine months, the sheer scope of work they had been assigned for Blade Runner 2049 meant the team were going to be up against it, as Adam Goldstein, one of Framestore’s Lead Texture Artists, recalls: “We had around three months for Vegas, which per building was approximately half a day, going up to a week, depending on the complexity and distance from camera.”
+Despite being on a not-unusual production time frame of nine months, the sheer scope of work the team had been assigned for Blade Runner 2049 meant they were going to be up against it, as Adam Goldstein, one of Framestore’s Lead Texture Artists, recalls.
+He says: “We had around three months for Vegas, which per building was approximately half a day, going up to a week, depending on the complexity and distance from camera.”

-One of the first things Borhi had to tackle was the process of delivering on all this: “We knew we were going to have to work efficiently in order to get everything covered the way we wanted to - especially on Las Vegas.
+One of the first things Borhi had to tackle was the process of delivering on all this.
+“We knew we were going to have to work efficiently in order to get everything covered the way we wanted to — especially on Las Vegas," he says.

 From the artist’s viewpoint